d135-1r43/restaurant-complaints/README.md

 https://github.com/d135-1r43/restaurant-complaints/blob/de8794ef3f2f8a2ea452f5798cd7342eb49a4c9c/de.thi.sentiment/src/main/resources/application.properties#L4-L10

 👉 Make a complaint at the **Complaints Service** via Swagger UI.
 Switch to the **Sentiment Analysis Service** and run the user task to define the sentiment in the Dev UI.
 Understand why and how now the **Complaints Service** will catch the event at 'Get Sentiment'.
 Use the log files, the Kafka UI and the Kogito Management Console to deepen your understanding.

+👉 Configure an OpenAI API key under the config `openai.api.key` and rerun the process.
+Now the sentiment will be determined by OpenAI.
+Understand the Java Code that runs the Completion Request agains OpenAI.

 ## Synchronous Implementation of Archiving the Complaints